 Additionally, the Anne Frank Fonds was in conflict with the Anne Frank House, a museum at the home where the Frank family hid.
 The Anne Frank Fonds took legal action against the Anne Frank House to demand the return of letters and other documents on loan.
 The Swiss foundation won the case.

 Under copyright laws in Europe, works enter the public domain 70 years after the creator's death, originally scheduled for 2016 in the case of Anne's diary.
-However, the nonprofit holding the copyright, the Anne Frank Fonds, alleged Otto Frank edited the manuscript significantly, so he basically created a completely new book and could be named as a co-author.
+However, the nonprofit holding the copyright, the Anne Frank Fonds, alleged Otto Frank edited the manuscript significantly, so he essentially created a new book and could be named as a co-author.
 Since Otto passed away in 1980, the loophole allowed them to extend the copyright in Europe to 2050.

 The foundation claimed they extended the copyright to ensure the book wouldn't be commercially exploited in the form of merchandise with Anne's quotes, for example.
 Because earnings from book sales go to several children's charities, however, some people believe the foundation mainly wants the money from retaining the copyright.

-Even an Anne Frank biographer wasn't allowed to use Anne's exact words from her diary because she didn't have permission.
+An Anne Frank biographer wasn't allowed to use Anne's exact words from her diary because she didn't have permission.
 Additionally, at least two plays adapted from the diary weren't allowed to use direct quotes.